JeffersonLab/JANA2/docs/how-to guides.rst

 In case you don’t have JANA code ready to benchmark yet, JANA provides a plugin called :py:func:`JJTest` which can simulate different workloads. :py:func:`JTest` runs a dummy algorithm on randomly generated data, using a user-specified event size and number of FLOPs (floating point operations) per event.
 This gives a rough estimate of your code’s performance.
 If you don’t know the number of FLOPs per event, you can still compare the performance of JANA on different hardware architectures just by using the default settings.

-Here is how you do benchmarking with :py:func:`JTest:`
+Here is how you do benchmarking with :py:func:`JTest`:

 .. code-block:: console